 The “how much” of the carbohydrate is dependent on frequency/intensity/duration of training, age, overall energy needs, goals, etc. Using the moderate to high activity performance plates is a good place to start.
 More specifically, anywhere from 3-10g/kg is recommended for gymnasts though needs to be tailored to their energy needs and training.

 I prefer gymnasts not to eat dinner before practice unless there is sufficient time for digestion.
 Dinner meals tend to be high in fat, fiber, and protein.
 Because of this, I’d recommend a pre-workout meal/snack which has to do with the timing of the carbohydrate digestion and availability to the body when needed during training.
-This is also the reason I don’t want gymnasts eating dinner during practice as blood flow to the stomach is compromised and the digestive capacity is unlikely to support a full meal that has normal amounts of fat, protein, and fiber.
+This is also the reason I don’t want gymnasts eating dinner during practice as blood flow to the stomach is compromised and the digestive capacity is unlikely to support a full meal.
 There is nothing wrong with coming home and having dinner when it’s “late”.
 Sometimes gymnasts will just “snack” because they don’t believe they can enjoy a full sized meal.
 But it comes down to timing and energy balance if there are body composition concerns.

 There are more subtleties to recovery nutrition in terms of managing inflammation, specific nutrient like casein, etc. but these are not the “big rocks” of nutrition and thus will be expounded upon in another post.
-Before you get into those things that make the 2-3% difference, focus on adequate nutrition, timing of performance nutrition, and adequate post workout nutrition (and hydration).
+Focusing on adequate nutrition, timing of performance nutrition, and adequate post workout nutrition (and hydration) are the first priorities.

-If this article was helpful but you still have questions about your gymnast, please send me a message or apply for 1:1 nutrition coaching if you think your gymnast has a problem and needs help.
+If you want to learn more about how to fuel your gymnast for repair and recovery, check out The Balanced Gymnast® Program.
+This is our signature nutrition coaching program for female level 5-10/elite artistic gymnasts and their parents.
+Inside this 3 month live program, I’ll teach you everything you need to know about fueling your competitive gymnast.
 I work with high level gymnasts and help them find food freedom while pursuing elite performance.
 Those two things can co-exist, and I’d love to show you how!